ManoloMancelli/Persephone-Pro-Controller/Docs/V1/Tutorial.md

 ## Firmware Installation

-- ### Connect the Controller to your PC using Arduino UNO USB port
+- ### Connect the Controller to your PC using Arduino UNO Mini USB port

 - ### Open the [Firmware]() using Arduino IDE